 New Restaurant Alert:

-- Carrboro restaurants Napoli Pizza and Glasshalfull wine bar will partner on a new restaurant slated to open in the space that formerly housed Mystery Brewing Public House on 230 S. Nash Street in Hillsborough this fall.
-The new restaurant will carry the Napoli name, but will venture beyond the pizza and gelato it serves from its East Main Street restaurant and popular food truck in Carrboro.
-It also will feature small plates and entrees, some of which will be cooked in their wood oven.
+- Carrboro restaurants Napoli Pizzeria and Gelateria and Glasshalfull wine bar partnered on a new restaurant which opened in May 2020 in the space that formerly housed Mystery Brewing Public House on 230 S. Nash Street in Hillsborough this fall.
+The new restaurant carries the Napoli name, but will venture beyond the pizza and gelato it serves from its East Main Street restaurant and popular food truck in Carrboro.

 Located in Carrboro, NC a town with a population of about 21,000, is a locally owned small batch artisan roaster with reaches far beyond the horizons of Orange County, NC - actually their reach is global.
 Read more ....

 Did you know there's more than one way to shuck an oyster?
 We caught up with Chef Kevin Callaghan for a little tour of his restaurant in Carrboro and got the scoop on shucking oysters and his favorite way to eat them.

 Panciuto Italian - English - panciuto | Definiton: adj. potbellied, paunchy rounded, big-bellied.
 But around here, Panciuto is a cozy restaurant serving locally sourced, Italian-inspired food & drinks, with menu updated weekly.
 Read more...

 Crook’s Corner, named an “American Classic” restaurant by the James Beard Foundation is renowned for many things but none quite so well-known as “Shrimp and Grits,” originally a Bill Neal recipe that is still on the menu today.
 Read more and get the recipe...